 If these wounds become infected, they could be fatal to your ball python.

-Again, if you notice your ball python is acting stressed, do everything possible to determine and resolve the cause so your pet can get back to their healthy life.
+Again, if you notice your ball python is acting stressed, do everything possible to determine and resolve the cause so your pet can get back to its healthy life.

 If your ball python has become stressed, don’t be too hard on yourself, but work quickly to find the root cause of the stress.

-Knowing your ball python and how they behave normally will be your best way to determine stress early on.
+Knowing your ball python and how they usually behave will be your best way to determine stress early on.

 Practicing good husbandry and understanding your snake will put you on the right track to reducing the chances of stress in your ball python.